MurriBot/bot-documentation/theoretical-framework.md

 * Tisa Borghi had the possibility of confessing everything in order not to be imprisoned.
 She told the police that Carlo Secchi prepared a vial of curare to be used to kill Bonmartini.
 She avoided the jail.

 ## Conclusion
-Though it is a very simple bot with hardly any cognitive skills, it has been a good way to get into NLP and get to know about chatbots by helping us think through the design and challenge of creating a chatbot within a certain theoretical framework.
+Though it is a very simple bot with hardly any cognitive skills, it has been a good way to get into storytelling on social media and to get to know about chatbots by helping us think through the design and challenge of creating a chatbot within a certain theoretical framework.

 ### Future Developments
 * A non-linear structure of the conversation.